 Kentucky Wesleyan College welcomes students who have prepared themselves for success at a competitive college.
 Applications for admission are reviewed individually upon receipt of all appropriate academic credentials.
 Students are notified of their admission status as soon as possible.
 Kentucky Wesleyan College is committed to admitting those applicants who demonstrate the potential for academic success at the College.

 Undergraduate students who plan to attend Kentucky Wesleyan College must submit an enrollment deposit according to their status.
 Students who are part of our online programs or commute to campus should submit a $100 deposit, residential students must submit a $200 enrollment deposit, and international students submit a $600 enrollment deposit at the completion of the admissions process.
-The enrollment deposit is refundable by written request submitted to the Admissions Office no later than May 1 for fall applicants or November 30 for spring applicants.
+The enrollment deposit is refundable by written request submitted to the Admissions Office no later than May 1 for Fall applicants or November 30th for Spring applicants.
 Residential students must submit an additional $100 housing deposit along with the enrollment deposit.
 Please see the Student Life section for additional details about the student residential policies and housing deposit.

 Any student accepted whose documentation is not complete will be required to sign a letter acknowledging that admission is provisional and that it is their responsibility to submit the required documentation prior to the deadline outlined in the letter.
 If the documentation is not received by the deadline, the student’s classes may be cancelled and they risk being administratively withdrawn from the college.

 Applicants who do not meet admissions standards and are denied admission have the right to appeal the decision.
-A letter of appeal detailing why the decision should be reconsidered in addition to new supporting documentation must be submitted to the Director of Admissions.
+A letter of appeal detailing why the decision should be reconsidered in addition to new supporting documentation must be submitted to the Vice President of Admissions and Financial Aid.

 Kentucky Wesleyan College does not discriminate in its admissions policies on the basis of race, color, national or ethnic origin, sex, age, disability, religion, sexual orientation, gender identity or expression, veteran status, marital status or any other characteristic protected by applicable law.